borntofrappe/fullstack-d3/README.md

   .data(people.filter((d) => sexAccessor(d) === 0));
 ```

-For new shapes, the enter selections introduce circles and triangles with a specific class of `.marker`
+For new shapes the enter selections introduce circles and triangles with a specific class of `.marker`

 ```js
 updateFemales.enter().append("circle").attr("class", "marker marker-circle");